-Now, I want to add these two numbers, We’ll see how this can be achieved.
+Now, I want to add these two numbers; We’ll see how this can be achieved.

 Step 3: Press Enter Key to see the result.
-You can see 360 as a result of cell A4 as shown below.
+You can see 360 as a result of cell A4, as shown below.

-Step 4: Change the numbers in cell A1 and A2 to 120 and 240 respectively.
+Step 4: Change the numbers in cells A1 and A2 to 120 and 240, respectively.

 Excel has a more user-friendly approach when it comes to applying the formula.
-You just can simply copy-paste formula from one cell to another by dragging it through.
+You just can simply copy-paste the formula from one cell to another by dragging it through.
 Let’s see how to do it.

 Step 1: In cell A3, create an equation using a dynamic range of cells that sums the values under A1 and A2.
 You can use =A1+A2 as a formula under cell A3 to get the sum of the numbers within those cells.

 Also, Press Enter key to see the output in cell A3.

 Step 2: Now, select cell A3 and then drag the formula across A3 to E3 to apply the same formula that sums up each column’s first and second rows.
 You should get the output as shown in the screenshot below:

 Well, you have multiple ways to achieve this result.
 You can select the entire third row across columns A to E and just press Ctrl + R to copy and paste the formula under cell A3 to other columns.
 Or else, you can copy the formula under cell A3 by Ctrl + C and paste it one by one in each B3, C3, D3, and E3 to achieve the same result.